Energy company reviews

 By Sarah Ingrams

 Article 5 of 34

 British Gas customer score

-British Gas customer
+British Gas score breakdown

 Find out how British Gas compares with other energy companies – click to see our full results of the best and worst energy companies.